yevheniiairapetian/weather-forecast-app/README.md

    Users can see information including (but not limited to):
    - City and country names
    - Temperature (in Celcius)
-   - An icon representing the weather (e.g. Light rain or Clear Sky)
+   - Condition of the sky (actual weather)
-   - Condition of the sky
+   - An icon representing the condition of the sky (e.g. Light rain or Clear Sky)
-   - Humidity (in percents)
+   - Humidity (in percentage)
    - Feels like information (real temperature feeling, in Celcius)
    - Pressure
    - Wind speed (in meters per second)